Phek district: Government and politics

-The district has five Vidhan Sabha Constituences, namely, Pfütsero, Chizami, Chozuba, Phek and Meluri.
+The district has five Vidhan Sabha Constituencies, namely, Pfütsero, Chizami, Chozuba, Phek and Meluri.
 The last elections were held in 2018.
 The next legislative assembly election will be held in 2023.

 As part of Lok Sabha, Phek district is part of the Nagaland Lok Sabha constituency.
 In the 2019 Indian general election, Tokheho Yepthomi of the NDPP won by 16,000 votes over his rival K.L.
 Chishi of the Indian National Congress.
 The next general election is in 2024.